MASTER GEMOLOGIST APPRAISER

 Member American Society of Jewelry Historians 1999.

 U.S.P.A.P.
-Courses 2015, 2017 and 2020.
+Courses 2015, 2017, 2020, 2022.
 Updates reviewed and approved by the Appraisal Foundation Standard's Board as the source of Appraisal standards and Appraiser Qualifications and authorized by Congress.

 American Society or Appraisers Principals of Valuation POV-1through POV4 2015.